The complex volume of SL(n,C)-representations of 3-manifolds: Examples

 As in Example~\ref{ex.52}, we may assume $y=1$.
 Hence, the Ptolemy variety detects two (complex conjugate) representations corresponding to the solutions to $x^2-x+1=0$.
 The extended Bloch group elements are

 with complex volume

-We thus recover the well known complex volume of the figure $8$ knot complement. \end{example} For $n=3$, similar calculations as those in Example~\ref{ex.52} show that the only representations in $\SL(3,\C)$ detected by the Ptolemy variety, are those induced by the geometric representation.
+We thus recover the well known complex volume of the figure $8$ knot complement. \end{example} For $n=3$, similar calculations as those in Example~\ref{ex.52} show that the Ptolemy variety detects $3$ zero-dimensional components, but the only one with non-zero volume is the one induced by the geometric representation.
 For $n=4$, lots of new complex volumes emerge.
 For the trivial obstruction class, the non-zero complex volumes are

 where the manifold $5^2_1$ is the whitehead link complement.
 For the non-trivial obstruction class, the complex volumes are

 \begin{example}[$S^1\times S^2$] \lbl{ex.S1S2} Figure~\ref{S1S2triangulation} shows a triangulation of $M=S^1\times S^2$ taken from the Regina census~\cite{Regina}.
 Since $\pi_1(S^1\times S^2)=\Z$, all representations in $\PSL(2,\C)$ lift to $\SL(2,\C)$, so we expect the Ptolemy variety for the non-trivial class in $H^2(M;\Z/2\Z)$ to be zero.
 This class is represented by the cocycle shown in Figure~\ref{S1S2triangulation}, and the Ptolemy variety is given by